Katheryn Howard, The Scandalous Queen Katheryn Howard, The Scandalous Queen

 Publisher Description

-In the spring of 1540, Henry VIII is desperate to be rid of his unappealing German queen, Anna of Kleve.
-A prematurely aged and ailing forty-nine, with an ever-growing waistline, he casts an amorous eye on a pretty nineteen-year-old brunette, Katheryn Howard.
+In the spring of 1540, Henry VIII is desperate to be rid of his German queen, Anna of Kleve.
+Prematurely aged and with an ever-growing waistline, he casts an amorous eye on a pretty nineteen-year-old, Katheryn Howard.
 Like her cousin Anne Boleyn, Katheryn is a niece of the Duke of Norfolk, England’s premier Catholic peer, who is scheming to replace Anna of Kleve with a good Catholic queen.
-A flirtatious, eager participant in the life of the royal court, Katheryn readily succumbs to the king’s attentions when she is intentionally pushed into his path by her ambitious family.
+A flirtatious, eager participant in the life of the royal court, Katheryn readily succumbs to the king’s attentions when she is pushed into his path by her ambitious family.

 GENRE